- Geoff Layer, Vice Chancellor, University of Wolverhampton & Chair, Disabled Student's Sector Leadership Group (speaking via pre-recorded video)

 - John Conway, Head of Disability, Royal Agricultural University

-- (Chair) Paddy Turner, Chair, National Association of Disability Practitioners & Senior Lecturer, Sheffield Hallam University
+- Paddy Turner, Chair, National Association of Disability Practitioners & Senior Lecturer, Sheffield Hallam University (event chair)

-The Department for Education have just published best practice guidance on inclusive teaching & learning aimed at universities, colleges & independent higher education providers looking how institutions can best support students with disabilities throughout their studies.
-Significant work is already being undertaken across the sector but there is still much more room for HE providers to develop a more strategic and flexible approach to delivering inclusive practice.
+The DfE recently published best practice guidance on how institutions can best support students with disabilities throughout their studies.
+Significant work is already being undertaken across the sector but there is still much more room for HEIs to develop a more strategic and flexible approach to delivering inclusive teaching & learning.

-Attend this Westminster Briefing event to hear practical guidance on how your institution can embed a comprehensive approach to inclusive learning and teaching.
-You will have the opportunity to explore how you can drive institutional change and hear good practice for you to take back and implement within your setting.
+Attend this Westminster Briefing event to hear practical guidance on how your institution can embed a comprehensive approach to inclusive learning & teaching.
+Explore how you can drive institutional change and discuss good practice you can take back and implement in your setting.

 Key issues to be addressed: